amesk3/Lyrical-GraphQL/README.md

 # Lyrical-GraphQL

-Open source songwriting application using GraphQL
+Open source songwriting application using GraphQL.
+Part of a udemy course by Stephen Grider.
-# Lyrical-GraphQL